 About forwarding and receiving

-If you already know about forwarders and want the instructions on how to install them, see the following:
+If you already know about forwarders and want the instructions on how to install them, see:

 Sample forwarding layout

 This diagram shows three forwarders that send data to a single receiver (an indexer), which then indexes the data and makes it available for searching: